-Act4Africa brings vulnerable, out-of-school girls together in rural Uganda to form tight support groups & receive training on gender equality, sexual, reproductive & maternal health & sustainable livelihoods.
+Act4Africa brings vulnerable, out-of-school girls together in rural Uganda to form tight support groups & receive training on gender equality, sexual, reproductive/maternal health & sustainable livelihoods.
 They learn vital life-skills including communication, assertiveness and decision-making and learn about their rights on key issues such as sexual and domestic abuse.
-They learn practical skills and receive enterprise training and support to use their skill to access an independent income.
+They learn practical skills and receive enterprise training and support to use their skills to access an independent income.

 Adolescent girls in Uganda experience poverty through gender inequalities that leave them with little or no formal education.
 Powerless and vulnerable, they are often forced into lives of low-paid work, early marriage, unwanted pregnancy and sexual and domestic violence.
 This gender injustice denies these girls their human rights and prevents the nation from benefiting from the invaluable economic and social contribution that young women can bring.

 Out-of-school girls are formed into tight support groups to gain life-skills & knowledge about their health & gender rights.
 They learn practical skills, business & enterprise knowledge.
 The untapped potential of these girls is released through the provision of comprehensive training & mentoring.
 The girls grow in stature & exercise positive leadership roles in their communities.
 We also train community mentors to form women into savings groups & support them to start small scale businesses.